How To Make People Buy: Do You Possess The Skill?

 Do you possess the skill of how to make people buy?

-In case you answered “no” to this question, do you wish you possessed the skill to make people do things?
+In case you answered “no” to this question, do you wish you possessed the skill of how to make people buy?
 What would you be willing to do or pay for such skill?

 The idea that in the selling process you can “make” people do anything is ludicrous.
 Mind control, manipulation, and forcing people to do something they don’t want to do isn’t the same as selling.

 Think back to the last few purchases you’ve made, did the salesperson “make” you buy?
 Did you leave the interaction feeling forced?
 Please note, buyers remorse doesn’t equal being forced to buy.